 Durga et al., 2014 have carried out the diversity study using Mahalanobis D2.
 For their study they have taken the twenty-three horse gram germplasm accessions.
 Totally six clusters were obtained and the cluster strength ranges from single genotype to 14 genotypes.
 Cluster I has 14 genotypes, cluster II has five genotypes and rest of the clusters have only one genotype.
 The inter cluster distance was found high in between cluster IV and V. Among the six clusters cluster V recorded higher mean for leaf width, number of primary branches per plant, secondary branches per plant, seed yield, test weight and seedling length and the intra cluster distance ranges from 0 to 15.17.
 Cluster I was having higher intra cluster distance.
 Clustering of horse genotypes into different clusters was also reported by Sunil et al., 2009 and Vishwanatha et al., 2016.

 The inter and intra cluster distances are presented in Table 2.
 Maximum inter cluster distance was observed between cluster VIII and XIII (184.05) followed by cluster XI & XIII (170.83) and cluster XII & IV (143.39) and minimum inter cluster distance was observed between cluster II and cluster VI (22.53) which indicated the lowest degree of divergence.
 The parents should be carefully chosen from two clusters having broader inter cluster distance.
-Hence in the present investigation the parents can be chosen from the clusters VIII and XIII.
+Hence, in the present investigation the parents can be chosen from the clusters VIII and XIII in order to create variability in the progenies.

 Maximum intra cluster distance was observed for cluster III (31.51) followed by cluster IV (28.24, cluster VII (23.66), cluster I (23.07), cluster V (22.21),cluster IX (17.29) and cluster II (14) whereas the clusters VI, VII, X, XI, XII and XIII recorded the distance of 0 which represents the presence of single genotype in the respective clusters.
 Comparing the distance of intra cluster with inter clusters, the distance of intra clusters were very low which indicates the homogenous and heterogenous nature of genotypes within and between clusters.